 Web Accessibility Remediation

 Web accessibility standards benefit site owners, stakeholders, and every user.
-I have background coding for compliance with Web Content Accessibility Guidelines (WCAG) 2.1, Section 508, and Section 503 so that users who use screen readers and other assistive technologies have equal access to content.
+I have background coding for compliance with Web Content Accessibility Guidelines (WCAG) 2.1 and Section 508, so that users who use screen readers and other assistive technologies have equal access to content.

 Accessible Web Content